sodacan-net/sodacan-core/README.md

 ## Device Controllers
 Each "device" should be connected to a local microcontroller capable of running C, Java or Python.
 BeagleBone Black or Wireless BeagleBone Green would be appropriate.
 Also, pykafka supports client communication from Python to the Kafka broker(s).

+## Device Controller Configuration
 With a large device controller such as BeagleBone, it is reasonable for it to control many devices.
 For example, one physical area could have a single controller manage all devices in that area as long as the bandwidth of the controller is not overburdened.
 This approach suggests that a device controller should be soft-configured.
 That is, generic code loaded onto each controller and the behavior intended for that controller downloaded from the central servers.

 As descussed shortly, the configuration can be distributed to the controller via message.
 Each controller has a dedicated "topic" which contains device parameter change requests.
 These parameters can include both dynamic changes such as requesting that a digital output pin be changed as well as configuration changes such as that a particular GPIO pin's mode be set to output.
 Thus, the controller is simply responding to a stream of requests (and generating state changes and events as a result).
 This allows changes to be rolled out under control of rules which can even do so at a specific future time.

+When a controller starts up, it seeks to the beginning of it's "topic" to get configuration information and any state change requests from the SodaCan.
+The message system does not distinguish between old catch-up states and the most recent state change.
+While the final state will be the correct state, during startup of a controller, there could be undiserable flicker in outputs being controlled if the states were processed as received.
+Therefore, the controller may need to maintain a temporary map containing the final state of each parameter and then process only the final states during startup.
+This situation is likely to be minor since the timing between each of these startup state changes, if any, will be on the order of a few milliseconds.

+In this approach, the only thing that is unique to each device controller is its host name.

 ## Rules
 The SodaCan contains rules that manage events, device state, alerts, heartbeat, temporal reasoning, etc. A key concept is that SodaCan rules should be able to reason over all available facts which mostly boils down to all parameters of all devices in the system.
 In modern computing, there's really no reason to have to pick and choose which parameters need to be sent to which logic engine.